seanox/xml-micro-exchange-php/README.md

 ## Data Query
-Data can be queried in the form of XML structure or substructure if the XPath notation represents an axis.
+Data can be queried in the form of XML structure or substructure if the XPath notation represents an axis, otherwise the XPath is interpreted as an XPath function and responded with the result as text.
-If the notation of the query is not an XPath axis, it is interpreted as an XPath function and the request is responded with the result as text.
+Thus XPath provides a dynamic syntax for queries.

 ## Data Transformation
 The POST method supports data transformation via XSLT.